 Property Instructions To deploy to a remote Web Server, enter the IP address or machine name of the remote server.
 Server Type Select Microsoft IIS.
-If using EAServer HTTP server, then select EAServer; if using WebLogic HTTP server, select WebLogic; if using WebSphere HTTP server, select WebSphere; if using JEUS HTTP server, select JEUS; if using JBoss HTTP server, select JBoss.
+If using WebLogic HTTP server, select WebLogic; if using WebSphere HTTP server, select WebSphere; if using JEUS HTTP server, select JEUS; if using JBoss HTTP server, select JBoss.
 HTTP Port Input "80".
-If Appeon Server is installed to EAServer, then Input "9988"; if installed to WebLogic, then input "7001"; if installed to WebSphere, then input "9080"; if installed to JEUS, then input "8088"; if installed to JBoss, then input "8080".
+If PowerServer is installed to WebLogic, then input "7001"; if installed to WebSphere, then input "9080"; if installed to JEUS, then input "8088"; if installed to JBoss, then input "8080".
 To deploy to a remote Web Server, enter the HTTP port of the remote server.
 Web Root Path Click Browse to navigate to the path to the IIS Web site home directory (for example: C:\Inetpub\wwwroot).